richafnu/Viva/Viva/glint/setup/questions-setup.md

 1. Select **Save changes**.

 > [!IMPORTANT]
-> - Open-Ended questions are always optional and don't include a "Optional question" setting.
+> - Open-Ended questions are always optional and don't include an "Optional question" setting.
-> - To add a new response option to Multiple Choice/Multi-Select questions, always use the "+ Add new choice" feature and switch the "Show" toggle to "Hide" for an option that should be retired.
-Overwriting an existing option with a different/new labek causes trend issues in reports and confusion in raw data exports.
+> - To add a new response option to Multiple Choice/Multi-Select questions, always use the "+ Add new choice" feature.
+Switch the "Show" toggle to "Hide" to retire an option.
+Overwriting an existing option with a different/new label causes trend issues in reports and confusion in raw data exports.

 ## Add a Section Break or Survey Section

 To alert survey takers to a change in topic or keep in mind certain information as they answer part of a survey, Viva Glint Admins can add Section Breaks or Survey Sections.

-- **Section Break**: A message that appears onces for a survey taker and disappears as they scroll through a survey.
+- **Section Break**: A message that appears once for a survey taker and disappears as they scroll through a survey.
 - **Survey Section**: A header with questions tied to it that remains at the top of the screen as the user responds.

 ### Add a Section Break